davidekete/remix-ide/docs/locations.md

 To link to Remix with the list of plugins activated and with:

-- the Learneth gaining the side panel's focus (because it is the last in the list)
+- the LearnEth gaining the Side Panel's focus (because it is the last in the list)
 - the Light theme loaded
 - the terminal minimized
 - optimize off